 One of my most popular club lectures is about the development and safe use of navigational electronics.
 It masquerades under the title of ‘Man is Not Lost ‘.
-The talk, a mix of yarns and solid information, is a friendly and irreverent look at the changes many of us have seen from the days when I found Barbados after 42 days at sea with no chart at all – just a lat/long to shoot for, a sextant and my grandfather’s pocket watch – to my current chart plotters that sometimes manage to lead me astray.
+This illustrated talk, with a mix of yarns and solid information, is a friendly and irreverent look at the changes many of us have seen from the early 1970s when I found Barbados after 42 days at sea with no chart at all – just a lat/long to shoot for, a sextant and my grandfather’s pocket watch – to my current chart plotters that sometimes manage to lead me astray.

 I have another lecture, called ‘The Boats that Built Britain’ which is based on my popular BBC2/4 TV series.It introduces you to the team behind the programmes, gives an insight into the presenter’s lot and includes a few out-takes.

 Also on offer is a talk entitled ‘Ice With Everything’.
-This is about a trip I made recently in a mate’s boat that he bought for £14,000 on eBay.
-There’s rape and pillage involved, but not from us boys I hasten to add.
+This is about a trip I made recently to Greenland in a mate’s boat that he bought for £14,000 on eBay.
+There’s rape and pillage involved in this lecture, but not from us boys I hasten to add.
 That’s where the Vikings come in.
 Back in the early 1980s, before electronics, I had made a pass at Greenland in my 1911 pilot cutter, following the route of the Vikings’ westward voyaging in which I’d become deeply interested.
 This talk combines all three expeditions in a highly illustrated rollicking tale.

 All these lectures are richly illustrated and last about 50 minutes with a question-and-answer session afterwards.
 If your club is outside the Solent area, there may be some modest travel expenses.